 TACG-CB POLICY ON IMPARTIALITY

-This policy outlines TACG CB Top Managements commitment to ensuring impartiality exist within TACG CB and our clients.
-TACG, any TACG contractor or partner shall NOT under any circumstance provide management system consultancy which includes:
+This policy outlines TACG CB Top Management commitment to ensuring impartiality exists within TACG CB .
+TACG CB and any TACG CB contractor or partner shall NOT under any circumstance provide management system consultancy to any client of TACG CB.

-- Preparation or production of manuals or procedures, or give specific advice, instructions or solutions towards the development, structure and implementation of a quality management system
+- Prepare or produce manuals or procedures, give specific advice, instructions or solutions towards the development, structure

 - Perform audits or other certification activities if they have been involved in management systems consultancy toward the client.
 Note: The only mitigation of this threat to impartiality is that personnel will not be used for a minimum of two years following the end of consultancy.

-- Certify a quality management system which it provides any consultancy.
+- Certify a management system which it provides any consultancy.

 - Offer certification when relationships that threaten impartiality cannot be eliminated or minimized.